verypossible/docker-akeneo-web/README.md

 directive for the akeneo nginx configuration at the server level.
 It is set to the nginx default value of 1m by default.

+### WEB_HTTPS_LB_REDIRECT

+If this is set to any value, then it will look for the load balancer header `X-Forwarded-Proto` to check for http traffic.
+If the traffic is http then it will redirect to https.

 ## ENTRYPOINT

 The entrypoint will set up the front controller environment file off of the